KSAH-42/RabbitOM/README.md

 # About Session Description Protocol layer

 The actual implementation provide a strong type objects.
-Please notes, that this implementation has been tested ONLY with many security cameras models and many RTSP servers, but NOT with VoIP devices.

-Usage:

 ~~~~C#